pygae/galgebra/README.md

 from galgebra.printer import Format, Eprint, Get_Program, latex, GaPrinter from galgebra.ga import Ga, one, zero from galgebra.mv import Mv, Nga
-# for backward compatibility
-from galgebra.mv import MV, ONE, ZERO, HALF from galgebra import ga from galgebra import utils
 ```

 Resources